 Northwell Health is committed to providing community-based care.
 In this model, care is tailored to the needs and requests of the community we serve and our physicians work alongside local doctors to build ties to benefit patient care.
 To follow this model of care, we have coupled extensive research with input from community members and local physicians in planning the future state or services available at the Lenox Health Greenwich Village.
-Future plans for Lenox Health Greenwich Village services include: walk-in imaging services, an ambulatory surgery suite, outpatient rehabilitation, health and wellness services, medical specialty practices, home care and other programs designed to meet the current and future needs of the community.
+Future plans for Lenox Health Greenwich Village services include: an ambulatory surgery suite, outpatient rehabilitation, health and wellness services, medical specialty practices, home care and other programs designed to meet the current and future needs of the community.

 Watch the video below to learn more about Lenox Health Greenwich Village.